Bringing Economic Opportunities to Women

 Upon successful graduation from a CMMB Mothers’ Club in Haiti, participants have the opportunity to receive basic math training and become part of a microloan program (a MuSo) that will help them launch a business.
 Women trained in health and finance share their knowledge with other Mothers’ Club participants and build group knowledge around entrepreneurship and credit.

-In 2015, 249 women joined and successfully graduated from CMMB’s Mothers’ Clubs in Haiti.
-Of these, 73 of the most vulnerable and motivated women now participate in MuSos.
-The majority of these budding entrepreneurs have successfully started small businesses and trade operations, and 77% of those have repaid their loans on time.
+A few hundred women have joined and successfully graduated from CMMB’s Mothers’ Clubs in Haiti.
+Of these, some of the most vulnerable and motivated women now participate in MuSos.
+The majority of these budding entrepreneurs have successfully started small businesses and trade operations, and almost all of them have repaid their loans on time.